 After 251 years of continuous military occupation, the fort was deactivated in 1933 and was turned over to the US Park Service.
 Today visitors can tour the fort and walk the same paths as Spanish conquistadors.

 Imagine attending college built initially as a hotel in Spanish Renaissance style.
 Flagler College, built by Henry Flagler in 1888, was a luxury hotel named the Ponce de Leon Hotel.
 It was one of the first buildings in America wired for electricity.
-Its DC generators were installed by Thomas Edison, a personal friend of Flagler.
+Thomas Edison installed its DC generators, a personal friend of Flagler.

 The 540 room hotel was the first of its kind constructed entirely of poured concrete and boasted Tiffany stained glass in the dining room.
 It is still the world’s largest collection of Tiffany stained glass at one location.
 Notable guests at the Ponce de Leon Hotel included Presidents Grover Cleveland and Teddy Roosevelt, Thomas Edison, Mark Twain, and baseball great Babe Ruth.
 It closed in 1967 and a year later became Flagler College.
 Today it is still an imposing structure in St Augustine.